shanecthomas/internal-dev-platform-demo/README.md

       that provisions a Storage Account into the scoped resource group.
 - [x] **Backstage scaffolder template** — a form (name/location/sku) that renders an `XStorageAccount` manifest and applies it to the cluster via a custom `kubernetes:apply` scaffolder action.
-See [`backstage/`](./backstage) — including a note there on why that's a small custom action rather than a third-party package.
+The action waits for Crossplane to confirm the resource actually provisioned (not just that the write was accepted) and rolls back if it doesn't.
+See [`backstage/`](./backstage) for details, including a note on why this is a small custom action rather than a third-party package.
 - [ ] **(Stretch) GitOps fast-follow** — swap direct `kubectl apply` for
       an ArgoCD-synced flow, reusing the pattern from [`gitops-helm-argocd-demo`](https://github.com/shanecthomas/gitops-helm-argocd-demo).